Azure Red Hat OpenShift FAQ

 By default, there is encryption at rest.
 The Azure Storage platform automatically encrypts your data before persisting it, and decrypts the data before retrieval.
 See Azure Storage Service Encryption for data at rest for details.

-Can I use Prometheus/Grafana to monitor containers and manage capacity?
+Can I use Prometheus/Grafana to monitor metrics related to cluster health and capacity?

 Is the Docker registry available externally so I can use tools such as Jenkins?